PKizzle/dns/cmd/atomdns/handlers/dbfile/README.md

 ```

 - `transfer` details how zone transfers are handled, `from` deals with incoming AXFR from **IP**, and `to`
   deals with outgoing ones.
+Without `transfer` all transfers are prohibited.

   - `from` allows for multiple upstream **IP**s to be specified, they will be tried in that order.
+Notifies
+    from those servers will be matched against **IP**s.
   - The `key` specification is for TSIG signed transfers.
 The **SECRET** must be base64 encoded.
   - `to` allows for multipe downstream **IP**s to be specified, those are all allowed to initiate a transfer.
     If there are no **IP**s specfied the AXFR is open to the entire internet.